SheriffAbdullah/mini-challenges/README.md

 # Mini-Challenges

-This repository contains solutions to mini-challenges tackled by me and [Haripriya Narahari](https://github.com/Haripriya-Narahari) in Rust programming language.
+This repository contains solutions to mini-challenges tackled by [Haripriya Narahari](https://github.com/Haripriya-Narahari) and me.

 ## Implementations: